WHEN THE OCEAN ERUPTS WITH SEABIRDS

 Huge seabird breeding populations

-One of the main reasons these feeding frenzy workups occur here is the enormous seabird breeding populations on the nearby Poor Knights Islands — the only place in the world where Buller’s Shearwater breeds, and also home to one of New Zealand’s largest Fairy Prion colonies and a healthy breeding population of Fluttering Shearwater.
-This is a key reason why such large numbers of seabirds can gather offshore to feed.
+A key reason why such large numbers of seabirds can gather is the huge seabird breeding populations on the nearby Poor Knights Islands — the only place in the world where Buller’s Shearwater breeds, and also home to one of New Zealand’s largest Fairy Prion colonies.

-The Poor Knights Islands are pest-free and surrounded by a marine reserve with extremely healthy fish populations.
+The islands are a pest-free reserve and are also surrounded by a marine reserve with extremely healthy fish populations, helping create ideal feeding conditions offshore.

 How the spectacle unfolds